 The Reproductive Medicine Unit is distinguished by its national and international reputation for evidence-based research, focusing on interventions that add value to patient-care and their treatment outcomes.

-The Reproductive Medicine Unit located at the Guy's Campus comprises the Reproductive Medicine Clinic (RMC), the Assisted Conception Unit (ACU) and the centre for Pre-implantation Genetic Diagnosis (PGD).
+The unit comprises the Reproductive Medicine Clinic (RMC), the Assisted Conception Unit (ACU) and the centre for Pre-implantation Genetic Diagnosis (PGD).
 Together these provide a highly rated comprehensive fertility and reproductive medicine service with over 2000 new patients seen per annum and substantial research potential.
-The Unit provides the UKs largest and most successful PGD programme and has a pioneering human embryonic stem cell (hESC) research unit.
+The Unit provides the UKs largest, most innovative and successful PGD programme and has a pioneering human embryonic stem cell (hESC) research unit.
 It is also one of the key units for subspecialty postgraduate training in reproductive medicine in the UK.

-The recent build on the 11th floor of the Guy's Tower provides state of the art clinical facilities fully compliant with the European Tissue and Cells Directive (EUTCD), as well as full GMP facilities for the production of clinically grade hESC.
-The Unit has a good network of collaboration between Guy's and St Thomas' NHS Foundation Trust and other national research centres (Birmingham Women's Hospital, Aberdeen, St Mary's Hospital) and other sources in the private sector for recrtuitment of patients for studies (e.g. The Lister Hospital, London).
+Based on the 11th floor of the Guy’s Tower, the unit provides state of the art clinical facilities fully compliant with the European Tissue and Cells Directive (EUTCD), as well as full GMP facilities for the production of clinically grade hESC.
+The Unit has a good network of collaboration between Guy's and St Thomas' NHS Foundation Trust and other national research centres (Birmingham Women’s Hospital, Aberdeen, St Mary’s Hospital) and other sources in the private sector for recruitment of patients for studies (e.g. The Lister Hospital, London).
 International partners include groups in Belgium, Spain and Italy.